Jgamber/protogasm-vii/pcb/README.md

 in the correct orientation before soldering them to the board.

 The power out to the motor is taken from either side of the diode.
-I made a short cable with a connector and soldered it to the pins.
+I made a short cable with a female power jack DC connector and soldered it to the pins.
+Then on the other end of the vibrator a male power jack adapter.